geekydesigner/franklin/README.md

 ## Please Note

-This repo is a WIP.
-Updates will happen throughout the life of this project as I understand working with Gatsby and React.
-If issues are raised, I will answer and resolve them when time allows.
+This repo is a work-in-progress.
+I am currently experimenting with Gatsby for static site generation.
+This project is based on Bonnevill, a starter blog site created by [Morgan Baker](https://github.com/bagseye/bonneville).
+Follow the instructions below if you would like to clone the project from the original source.

 ## 🚀 Quick start